Programs and Agencies Receiving United Way Funding

 Striving to provide an accessible and supported environment for students to pursue their post-secondary education in Northfield.

 Serving as a backbone organization for youth and family efforts in the Northfield area and striving to identify needs for youth and families in the community, build coalitions to develop and run programs, and write and manage large collaborative grants to bring additional resources into the community.

-- Chemical and mental health services addressing the social and emotional well-being of students.
-Services are provided by Omada Behavioral Health to students and their families.
+Addressing the social and emotional well-being of students with chemical and mental health services provided by Omada Behavioral Health to students and their families.

 Providing academic assistance, college and career advising, and social-emotional support to over 600 Northfield Public Schools students and graduates who identify as low-income, first-generation and/or students of color.